 If you don’t have a huge budget, but you want a quality keyboard to learn on, the Alesis Recital is a great place to start.
 It is a full keyboard, and it has true piano sounds, so you will feel like you are playing on a real acoustic piano.

-Yamaha P71: Best Portable Keyboard with Weighted Keys
+Yamaha P71: Best Weighted Keyboard for Beginners

 The Yamaha P71 is a keyboard that offers 10 different voices, including digitally sampled tones from actual Yamaha acoustic grand pianos.
 It has a slim and stylish design that is lightweight and portable, weighing in at around 25 pounds and less than 12 inches in depth.
 The GHS (Graded Hammer Standard) weighted action gives you that heavy touch in the low end and the light touch in the high end, just like a real acoustic piano.
 This is important for learning proper finger technique.